deeps-03/SentinelLLM/README.md

 ## License 📄

 This project is provided as-is for educational and production use.
-Please ensure you comply with the terms of service for all integrated APIs (Google Gemini, AWS, Azure, etc.).
+Please ensure you comply with the terms of service for all integrated APIs (AWS, Azure, etc.).